-While this winter in the Hudson Valley has been relatively mild compared those of years past, there’s no denying that it’s gotten quite a bit chillier in the region.
+With winter officially here in the Hudson Valley and predictions of snow on the way, there’s no denying that it’s gotten quite a bit chillier in the region.
 Here, we share some tips — courtesy of our friends at the Firemen’s Association of the State of New York (FASNY) — to stay safe (and warm) in the cold months ahead.

 Fireplaces and space heaters can be useful in keeping warm, but they must be properly and safely utilized.
 It’s important to double-check smoke and carbon monoxide detectors to minimize risks.
 Statistics from the NFPA show that there is a higher risk of dying from a fire during the winter season, with December through February ranking among the deadliest months for fires.